amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring.md

 ![spinner spring](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring/spinner-spring.gif)

 And now it looks great!
-So yeah springs, I just think they are _neat_.
+So yeah, springs, I just think they are _neat_.